What Is Website ADA Compliance & Why Is It Important?

-Recent regulations now require web designers to build websites that are in compliance with the Americans with Disabilities Act (ADA).
-If a designer / developer fails to craft a website with the ADA guidelines in mind for a business entity, there is potential for the business to face legal consequences.
+In light of recent regulations, web designers are now required to create websites that are in compliance with the Americans with Disabilities Act (ADA).
+If a designer / developer fails to craft a website with the ADA guidelines in mind for a business entity, there is potential to face legal consequences.

 The Department of Justice (DOJ) distributed the Americans with Disabilities Act (ADA) Standards for accessible design back in September 2010.
 These standards express that all electronic data and information technology must be available to individuals with disabilities.
 The ADA contrasts from Section 508 guidelines, which are an alteration to the Rehabilitation Act of 1973 and apply to all data, including PC equipment, programming, websites and online documentation.